Sliced Texas sheet cake on plates.

 • Meanwhile, prepare the icing.
 Combine the milk, 1/4 cup cocoa, 1/2 cup butter, and a dash of fine sea salt in a saucepan; stir to blend.
 A few minutes before the cake is finished baking, bring the icing mixture to a boil.
 Whisk in the vanilla and powdered sugar, then fold in the walnuts or pecans.

-• Pour the hot icing over the hot cake and quickly spread it to cover the entire cake.
+• Pour the hot icing over the hot cake and quickly spread it to cover the cake.

 Icing on a Texas sheet cake.